 Years ago the precarious position in which many livestock breeds find themselves came to our knowledge and touched our hearts.
 Without folks to raise them, they are in danger of becoming extinct.
-At Highland Glenn Ranch we are committed to do all we can to conserve and promote our chosen breeds.
+At Highland Glenn Ranch we are committed to doing all we can to conserve and promote our chosen breeds.
 All livestock breeds have been selected for their manageable size, grazing/foraging ability, temperament, compatibility with one another, easy keeping, hardiness, and ease on the land.

 *.*.* Quality breeding stock is occasionally available.
 See the Sale Barn for a current list *.*.*

-Through research, education, and the help of breeders and farmers like us, The Livestock Conservancy (formerly A.L.B.C.) is working to protect more than 150 historic breeds of livestock, poultry and rabbits.
-According to their Priority List, “Critical” means an estimated global population less than 2,000; “Threatened” means less than 5,000; and “Watch” means less than 10,000.
+Through research, education, and the help of breeders and farmers like us, The Livestock Conservancy (formerly A.L.B.C.) is working to protect more than 150 historic breeds of livestock, poultry, and even rabbits.
+According to their Priority List, “Critical” means an estimated global population of less than 2,000; “Threatened” means less than 5,000; and “Watch” means less than 10,000.
 Many of the breeds are of American origin.

 These are the heritage breeds we raise:

-While we no longer have American Milking Devon cattle, we are always happy to talk about our experience with them!
+We no longer have American Milking Devon cattle, but are always happy to talk about our experience with them!

 What is a Heritage Breed?

 The term “Heritage Breed” is commonly heard nowadays.
 However, not too many years ago it was a rarity in itself.
 At first, we thought it was just some new fad aimed at homesteader-types.
 Come to find out, it’s about history and its preservation.